 The primary mission of NCSI is to inspire and democratize excellence in education.

 For nearly 25 years, NCSI has worked to provide a range of training and support for people and organizations in the charter community—from policymakers to authorizers to school operators.
-NCSI brings their extensive support experience, along with their first rate digital compliance and performance management platform, Epicenter, to the A-GAME project to facilitate working sessions and professional development opportunities, support the development and dissemination of project related deliverables, and provide a data platform to house the data to build a data dashboard for authorizers and other stakeholders to use in setting performance targets with their alternative charter schools.
+NCSI brings extensive support experience, along with its first rate digital compliance and performance management platform, Epicenter, to the A-GAME project.
+It facilitates working sessions and professional development opportunities, supports the development and dissemination of project related deliverables, and provides a data platform that will enable authorizers and other stakeholders to set performance targets with their alternative charter schools.

 Momentum's mission is to bring to light the best available data and information to impact K-12 public education policy and practice.

-As the founding president of the National Alliance for Public Charter Schools, Nelson Smith is a known leader in the charter school sector.
-He has held leadership positions in education policy for more than 30 years.
-In addition to servicing as the first President and CEO of the National Alliance for Public Charter Schools, Nelson has served as Senior Advisor to the National Association of Charter School Authorizers; the first Executive Director of the District of Columbia Public Charter School Board; Vice President for Education and Workforce Development at the New York City Partnership; and Director of Programs for the Improvement of Practice at the U.S. Department of Education.
+Nelson Smith has held leadership positions in education policy for more than 30 years.
+In addition to serving as the first President and CEO of the National Alliance for Public Charter Schools, Nelson has served as Senior Advisor to the National Association of Charter School Authorizers; the first Executive Director of the District of Columbia Public Charter School Board; Vice President for Education and Workforce Development at the New York City Partnership; and Director of Programs for the Improvement of Practice at the U.S. Department of Education.
 He has taught at the Harvard Graduate School of Education and has written extensively about education reform issues including alternative charter school accountability and oversight of virtual charters.

 While a senior advisor to the National Association of Charter School Authorizers, Nelson convened an Alternative Charter School Work Group, which resulted in the report, Anecdotes Aren’t Enough: An Evidence Based Approach to Accountability for Alternative Charter Schools.